-United States-based independent watchdog Freedom House has released its Freedom on the Net 2017 report, covering developments between June 2016 and May 2017.
+United States-based watchdog Freedom House has released its Freedom on the Net 2017 report, covering developments between June 2016 and May 2017.

 Governments around the world have been increasing their efforts to manipulate information on social media, said the organisation.